grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -boltdb.shipper.compactor.max-compaction-parallelism
 [max_compaction_parallelism: <int> | default = 1]

+# Deletion mode.
+# Can be one of "disabled", "whole-stream-deletion", "filter-only", or "filter-and-delete".
+# When set to the default value of "whole-stream-deletion", and if
+# retention_enabled is true, then the log entry deletion API endpoints are available.
+# CLI flag: -boltdb.shipper.compactor.deletion-mode
+[deletion_mode: <string> | default = "whole-stream-deletion"]

 # The hash ring configuration used by compactors to elect a single instance for running compactions
 # The CLI flags prefix for this block config is: boltdb.shipper.compactor.ring
 [compactor_ring: <ring>]